 If you’re a client of a run-of-the-mill B2B PR agency it’d be easy to end up with the impression that good media relations is a skill of a bygone age.
 “Oh no we don’t call the journalists, they’re busy people, it’s email or nothing.
 But don’t despair, we use JustAnotherNewswire.com – those guys will distribute our carefully crafted news release to thousands of journalists – it’ll definitely get picked up somewhere.”

-We’ll now deconstruct that sentence from the viewpoint of a B2B PR agency that enjoys great media relations and boasts a wall of national coverage in its office.
+We’ll now deconstruct that paragraph from the viewpoint of a B2B PR agency that enjoys great media relations and boasts a giant wall of national coverage in its office.

 “Oh no we don’t call the journalists, they’re busy people, it’s email or nothing.”

 Journalists are busy people.
 Tight deadlines, rolling 24hr news, staff cuts and a million and one publishing platforms mean they’re busier than they’ve ever been before.
 But it also means they need more newsworthy, interesting content than ever before.
 Most will freely admit their inboxes are broken, so unless your B2B PR agency has a great story, a solid pitch and a distinguishable email, then you’d better be launching the next iPhone otherwise you’ll struggle to get the coverage you crave.
 Good phone pitching is at the core of our PR business – and we’ve got a worn-looking success gong to prove it!